An alternative approach to train neural networks using monotone variational inequality: Experiments

-To better understand how \SVI \ update parameters, Figure \ref{fig:dynamics} zooms in the dynamics for 16 neurons (right figure) and shows the corresponding $\ell_{\infty}$ model recovery test error (left figure).
-Regarding the right figure, we plot the norm of first-layer neuron weights, where the norm is defined in terms of the inner product with initial weights, against the second-layer neuron weights, which are scalars because $F=1$.
+Table \ref{tab:more_nodes} shows that \SVI \ consistently reaches smaller $\ell_2$ prediction error for the two-layer GNN, even when the graph is large (600 nodes).
+This shows the robustness of the proposed \SVI{}, even in this setting beyond our theoretical analyses.
+To better understand how \SVI \ update parameters, Fig. \ref{fig:dynamics} zooms in the dynamics for 16 neurons (right figure) and shows the corresponding $\ell_2$ model recovery test error (left figure).
+Regarding the right figure, we plot the norm of first-layer neuron weights, where the norm is defined in terms of the inner product with initial weights, against the second-layer neuron weights, which are scalars because $k=1$.
 One circle represents one neuron, with arrows representing the direction of moving along the initial weights.
 We then connect the initial and final dots to indicate the displacement of neurons.
 The same visualization techniques are used in \citep{pellegrini2020analytic}.
-It is clear that \SVI \ displaces neurons further after 200 epochs, which is anticipated in Remark \ref{remark:dynamic}.
-In this case, we think it can be beneficial due to the much faster error convergence.
+We observe that \SVI \ displaces neurons further after 200 epochs, which is anticipated in Remark \ref{remark:dynamic}.
+In this case, it can be beneficial due to the faster error convergence.

-\subsection{Real-data Network Prediction}
+\subsection{Real-data network prediction}

-We lastly use three-layer GCN for real-data experiments, where both layers share the same number of hidden neurons with the ReLU activation.
-The output layer uses sigmoid (binary node classification) or softmax (multi-class node classification).
-We fix $\textsf{lr}$ = 0.001, momemtum = 0.99, and use the Nesterov momentum \citep{pmlr-v28-sutskever13}.
+For real-data experiments, we use larger networks (i.e., three layers or more).
+Examples include spatial-temporal anomaly detection on network data, graph nodal classification on large graphs, and image classification.
+The output layer uses sigmoid (binary classification) or softmax (multi-class classification).